 How Google Has Changed Search To Match Mobile Trends

 Previously we have talked about the businesses that have not yet made their sites mobile friendly, and the impact it can have on search engine results.
+So we build our websites with a mobile first approach to help improve our clients search engine optimisation.

 With more than half of searches now done via a mobile device, Google have adapted their search algorithm to reflect this – meaning that sites that are not mobile optimised or what Google deems “mobile friendly” will not rank as highly on mobile search.
 Find out if you are affected by taking the test here